wini83/Domoticz-API/README.md

 # Python Domoticz API <img src="https://img.shields.io/badge/Status-Alfa-orange.svg" />

 The goal of this project is to have access to other devices, user variables, send notifications, etc. in Domoticz Python plugins.
-This API uses the interfaces as defined at https://www.domoticz.com/wiki/Domoticz_API/JSON_URL%27s
+This API uses the interfaces as defined at [Domoticz API/JSON URL's](https://www.domoticz.com/wiki/Domoticz_API/JSON_URL%27s)

 ## This is an alpha version